ShaunWard/Milestone-Project-Two/README.md

 Manual testing has been centered around playing the game but also trying to predict what a player might do.

 1. Tried clicking anywhere on the start screen overlay apart from the start button.
-    - Player was able to start game by clicking elsewhere on the screen instead of the start button.
+    - Player was able to start the game by clicking elsewhere on the screen instead of the start button.
     - Code was changed to ensure only the start button had the ability to remove the overlay and start the game.

-2. Once the game had begun tried to click on anything apart from the player card stats or end game button.
+2. Once the game had begun I tried to click on anything apart from the player card stats or end game button.
     - Clicked on opponent player stats - No response from game.
     - Clicked on opponent and player cards NBA player headshot and name - No response from game.
     - Tried to move any boxes or buttons - No response from game.

 3. Made sure the buttons that were meant to be used all worked correctly.
     - Pressed end game button - game ends and overlay appears with restart button.
-    - Continued to end game button randomly during turns - game ends and overlay appears with restart button.
+    - Continued to press end game button randomly during turns - game ends and overlay appears with restart button.
     - Clicked on each stat button in turn - game goes to next turn and calculates score correctly.
     - Clicked on all the stats very quickly - This work as it should, ie the game calculated the score based on the stats in the boxes at the time, however it is possible to pick more than one of the same NBA players stats and both of these will be added to the score.
 Discussed in bugs section.